 The objective is to accelerate diabetes research into mechanisms and translational solutions to improve the lives of people with diabetes in Canada and the UK through research funding for approximately six internationally competitive and innovative UK-Canada Diabetes Research Teams that will enable the pursuit of shared research interests.

 The focus of the collaborative projects will be upon ‘mechanisms and translational solutions’.
 Projects should focus on one or more of the following key diabetes knowledge gaps:

 - molecular mechanisms, including immune-mediated beta cell injury

 - human implementation pilot studies to reverse type 2 diabetes through physical activity and nutrition.
 We welcome applications that include researchers with expertise in the social sciences, in addition to biomedical researchers.
 Social scientists can bring an understanding of, for example, individual behaviour, economic evaluation, inequalities, the wider political economy, and wider environmental influences.

-This is meant to focus on research applicable to UK and Canadian settings, not on global health.
+This call is meant to focus on research applicable to UK and Canadian settings, not on global health.

 - The total amount available from CIHR for the Canadian component of this funding opportunity is $2,700,000, enough to fund approximately six grants.

 - The maximum amount per grant is $150,000 per year for up to three years for a total of $450,000 per grant.

 Funds are available for one Canadian component per grant.

 Canadian applicants should review the Use of Grant Funds section of the Tri-Agency (CIHR, NSERC and SSHRC) Financial Administration Guide for a complete listing and description of allowable costs and activities.